bowman-lab/PopShift/README.md

 done < receptor_paths.txt
 ```

-### preparing ligands
+### Preparing ligands

-ligands can also be prepped by command-line tools; the docking script `docking_parallel.py` expects you to provide the ligands as either a text-file of ligand paths or as a series of command-line arguments. as such, you can organize these files how you see fit. i usually put them in their own directory, then prep 'everything' with a certain file extension within that directory. so for example:
+Ligands can also be prepped by command-line tools; the docking script `docking_parallel.py` expects you to provide the ligands as either a text-file of ligand paths or as a series of command-line arguments.
+As such, you can organize these files how you see fit.
+I usually put them in their own directory, then prep 'everything' with a certain file extension within that directory.
+So for example:

 ```
 # assume there's a directory called ligands with .sdf or .mol2 files in it
 parallel -j 8 obabel {} -h -isdf -opdbqt -o{.}.pdbqt ::: ligands/*.sdf
 ```
-note: the `-h` flag adds hydrogens. don't throw it if you don't want that.
+Note: the `-h` flag adds hydrogens.
+Don't throw it if you don't want that.

-alternatively, if you have the adfr suite installed and would like to use `prepare_ligand` instead of openbabel (note you need `.mol2` or `.pdb` files for `prepare_ligand`, as of this writing):
+Alternatively, if you have the ADFR suite installed and would like to use `prepare_ligand` instead of openbabel (note you need `.mol2` or `.pdb` files for `prepare_ligand`, as of this writing):

 ```
 parallel -j 8 prepare_ligand -l {} -ahydrogens -o{.}.pdbqt ::: ligands/*.mol2
 ```

-## docking using jug
+## Docking using Jug

-again here there are many ways to organize docking so long as the docking code is available on the command-line. we like to use jug, because it integrates well with our workload manager (slurm). we have also used it with lsf. following is an example sbatch script, with comments about the various options for docking paprallel.
+Again here there are many ways to organize docking so long as the docking code is available on the command-line.
+We like to use jug, because it integrates well with our workload manager (slurm).
+We have also used it with lsf.
+Following is an example sbatch script, with comments about the various options for `docking_paprallel.py`
 ```
 #!/bin/bash
 #sbatch --array=0-99